yunielrc/ydf/README.md

 Write your code

 #### Run Tests

+All tests are run within a virtual machine, this ensures that your operating system will never be modified.

 The first time the image need to be downloaded and builded for development, this process take a while, below are shown the download and build time for the